Bananas – Natural Source of MineralsReading time: 12 min

 • 31.9mg of Magnesium

-As you can see, the calories in bananas are very few.
-So if you feel a little hungry in the middle of the day you can eat a banana without regret.
-You will be contributing all these nutrients to your body and allowing it to get the following benefits.
+So, if you feel a little hungry in the middle of the day, you can eat a banana without regret.

 Aid weight loss

-The effects of bananas on weight loss have not been formally studied.
 However, this well-known fruit has several qualities that could make it a healthy food for weight loss.

-First of all, a banana provides low calories.
-Although the medium banana has just over 100 calories, it is nutritious and filling.
+Although a medium banana has just over 100 calories, it is nutritious and filling.

 In any diet to lose weight, the consumption of foods rich in fiber is recommended.
-Within these foods, we can include bananas.

 Green bananas are also a good source of resistant starch, which has a satiating and hunger-reducing effect.

-For athletes, the banana is one of the favorite fruits for its great contribution of energy with few calories.
-So Samantha Bond is right when she says:
+For athletes, the banana is one of their favorite fruits because of its great contribution to energy with few calories.

 “I always have bananas with me for energy.”